Kaamya-D/Megathon_Tech_Divas/README.md

 - Expand concern categories for a more detailed classification.

 ## Progress report-
-Worked on the intensity scorer functionality, building a bot
+Worked on the intensity scorer functionality, building a bot with the memory stored in the system and creating the dataset for training the deep learning chatbot.

 ---